Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 #### Post deployment steps:
 1. In the Azure portal search for `apicon-cpd-apps-intspo-uat-we-01` and open it.
 2. Click on `Edit Api Connection` under General tab in the right panel.
-3. Click on `Authorize` to and authorize the connection using Automation account's credentials.
+3. Click on `Authorize` to and authorize the connection using `cms.automation` account's credentials .
 4. Repeat the above three steps for `apicon-cpd-apps-into365-uat-we-01`
 ### 5. Shared Resource Group
 #### Resource Group